k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/Cassandra_New_Setup.md

     /opt/apps/cassandra/cassandra_setup.sh --cassandra_seeds 10.0.0.1,10.0.0.2,10.0.0.3 --cassandra_user k2admin --cassandra_password changeit --cassandra_replication_factor 3
     ~~~

-2. Once all seed nodes are up and running, run the same command on all the rest of the Cassandra nodes (one by one).
+2. Once all seed nodes are up and running, run the same command on all the rest of the Cassandra nodes (one by one):

     ~~~bash
     /opt/apps/cassandra/cassandra_setup.sh --cassandra_seeds 10.0.0.1,10.0.0.2,10.0.0.3 --cassandra_user k2admin --cassandra_password changeit --cassandra_replication_factor 3